Insights

 Once BIC EAM has been purchased and activated, all users will be able to access Insights through the Insights menu item in the left menu bar.
 Here you will see a collection of predefined tiles.
 If you click on an Insight within the Matrix and Map sections, the relevant information is displayed and shown in a 2D grid layout.

 In this 2D grid layout, target objects are displayed, each linked to one or two source objects.
 The data from all diagrams in the selected repository and stage is extracted and referenced to the current day.
 If an access restriction for diagrams has been defined for you, these are excluded.
-You can filter the main and axis objects in the Settings tab in the right sidebar.
+You can filter the main and axis objects in the Options tab in the right sidebar.

 Alternatively, you can adjust the reference date using the timeline at the top of the view.
 The timeline displays years along with a marker for the current day.
 By moving the slider or clicking on the desired time period, you can navigate to the desired reference date, which is also displayed in the Reference date option within the Settings panel in the right sidebar.